 If all else fails, know that we are here for you, and are well equipped to solve to toughest of pest issues.
 Call, email, or walk in today!

 Professional Termite and Pest Control in Jersey City, NJ is now in it's second generation of ownership.
-With more than forty years of experience, and a reputation of going above and beyond for our clients, we have become known locally as the "go to exterminator" who can solve really tough pest infestations.
+With more than fifty years of experience, and a reputation of going above and beyond for our clients, we have become known locally as the "go to exterminator" who can solve really tough pest infestations.